sunjh22/CNVPipe/README.md

     time cnvpytor -root ../read-depth/cnvnator/sample1.pytor -his 20000 &

-Partition by mean-shift method
+Segment by mean-shift method

     time cnvpytor -root ../read-depth/cnvnator/sample1.pytor -partition 20000 &

 Call CNV

     time cnvpytor -root ../read-depth/cnvnator/sample1.pytor -call 20000 > ../read-depth/cnvnator/sample1.2k.tsv &

+Plot

     time cnvpytor -root ../read-depth/cnvnator/sample1.pytor -plot rd 20000 -o ../read-depth/cnvnator/sample1.png &

+Finally use a python script to extract evalue, pN and dG into `info` column

+`cnvpytor` accepts SNP data and call CNV based on both RD and BAF, but we want to separate them, just use its RD function to call CNV, and filter by BAF after merging CNV from other tools.

+#### Principle of CNVpytor

+Firstly, extract RD signal in 100-bp intervals (pysam), get bin-level RD signal, perform GC biase correction (100-bp GC content is pre-calculated), then merge and partition by **mean-shift**, CNV call follows, all requires statistical test of RD between CNV segments and whole-genomic regions.

+Filter out HET SNPs that are inaccessible to short read, defined by strict mask from 1000G project, BAF likelihood of bin is calculated by multiplying the likelihood of single SNPs in the bin (which is modelled by a beta distribution ?).

+Annotating CNV with genes (inside, covering or intersecting left/right breakpoints)

+Merge calls over multiple regions: >50% reciprocal overlap

-### 06.3.
+### 05.3.
 Control-FREEC

-It claims requiring control samples, but I cannot include them into analysis.
-Require reference genome, do not exclude low-map region.
-Call germline CNV sample by sample.

-After reading developer's manual and testing for several times, I found it hard to include normal sample in this software, which is really weired.
-So now I just need to focus on step 2 and 3.
-Build a config file first and run the software for each sample.
+`Control-FREEC` is written in C++.

+This tool can be run in two modes: 1. for WGS data without normal reference, a directory with fasta of single chromosomes or a GC-content profile need to be provided; 2. for WES data, a normal reference must be provided.
+For mode1, a `GEM` mappability file could be provided to remove bad genomic regions.
+In my testing, control parameter is not working even if you provide it, do not know the reason.

 Generate GC content profile for specific size of window.
 In this case, `chrFiles` should be set to the directory with fasta sequences of single chromosomes, and `window` set to specific size.

     ~/data/biosoft/FREEC/src/freec -conf analysis/temp/freec/config_WGS.txt -sample analysis/mapped/sample1.bam

-Run freec
+Run freec with specified GC-content profile and mappability file

     ~/data/biosoft/FREEC/src/freec -conf analysis/temp/freec/config_WGS.txt -sample analysis/mapped/sample1.bam
-    ~/data/biosoft/FREEC/src/freec -conf analysis/temp/freec/config_WGS.txt -sample analysis/mapped/sample1.bam -control analysis/mapped/control1.bam

-`assess_significance.R` is not working - may need some debug.

-`makeGraph.R` scirpt plot the dot plot of copy number in each window in each chromosome. gain is red, loss is blue.
+After checking the results, we found that even a mappability file is provided, some telomere regions are called to be CNV, which either results from the problem of mappability file or from the tool itself.
+At least, this result makes its all calling result not reliable.

+#### Principle of Control-FREEC

+Control-FREEC takes as an input aligned reads, then constructs and normalizes the copy number profile (by GC profile or normal read coverage), constructs the B-allele frequency (BAF) profile, segments both profiles (Lasso-based algorithm), ascribes the genotype status to each segment using both copy number and allelic frequency information, then annotates genomic alterations.

-### 06.4. cn.MOPS
+### 05.4. cn.MOPS

 Require at least 6 normal samples, do not require reference genome and do not exclude low-map region.
 Call CNV in batch.
 This method call CNV by comparing read depth between patient sample and control sample.

 cn.mops is not applicable to very-low-coverage data, since Windows should contain 50-100 reads each.
 Three steps in cn.mops: